The Birmingham Trees for Life Project closed on the 1st July 2022

-Birmingham Trees for Life (BTFL) is a project devoted to promoting awareness and understanding throughout the city of the value and importance of trees, planting trees across Birmingham’s parks and open spaces, and involving local people, especially the young, in planting trees.
+Birmingham Trees for Life (BTFL) was a project devoted to promoting awareness and understanding throughout the city of the value and importance of trees, planting trees across Birmingham’s parks and open spaces, and involving local people, especially the young, in planting trees.

-You can find out more about BTFL by watching our short video, which was filmed in 2014.
+You can find out more about what the BTFL did by watching our short video, which was filmed in 2014.